CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

 **Extra Features:**

-* (0.25pt each, up to 1pt) Other basic distance estimators/operations {McGuire 7/11}
+* Other basic distance estimators/operations {McGuire 7/11}
+  * Some other operators that I implemented were the difference, displacement, and repeat operators.
+Below is an image of the repeat operator (the others have been shown in previos images).
+These operations take the value given by the distance estimators and tweak them in some way to change the shape that is being generated.

 * Advanced distance estimators
   * (3pts) Height-mapped terrain rendering {iq-terr}
   ![](img/height_map1.png)